The Other Expression Of Muse

 When we mourn our favorite season without hope of its return, it is easy to disconnect from the season we are in, at all costs.
 Such a feat of self-protective sorcery, holding one’s self in a lifeless bubble beyond seasons, one would expect, would not be easy.
-One would expect that the acquisition of such a power would require a high-level of inspiration to commit to lifetimes of training.
-Such is the value of its attainment.
-It is a practice that must be appreciated simply for its mastery.
+One would expect that the acquisition of such a power would require a high-level of inspiration to commit lifetimes of training.
+Such seems the value of its attainment.
+It is a practice that must be appreciated simply for its mastery, conscious or not.

 The Muse is served by allowing it to serve us with its presence and its absence.
 This dance will not be controlled or harnessed for long, or fully understood, as its charm and grace seem to depend on a mystery.
 The only proof we have of its mysterious existence, a comfort when nothing else is clear, is its expressions of Presence and Absence, Presence and Absence, Presence and Absence.